mjakeman/lasem/README.md

 ninja -C _build install
 ```

 GObject Introspection can be controlled with `-Dintrospection=enabled|disabled`.

+The API Reference can be generated with `-Ddocs=enabled`.

 ## Summary
 Lasem aims to be a C/GObject based SVG/Mathml renderer and editor, supporting CSS